The Hidden Dangers of Ketamine Abuse and K-Hole Episodes

 In essence, psychological dependence lies at the heart of an addiction problem.

-If you or someone you know struggles with ketamine abuse and are considering getting treatment help, please don’t hesitate to call our helpline at 800-601-3889 to speak with one of our addiction counselors.
+If you or someone you know struggles with ketamine abuse and are considering getting treatment help, please don’t hesitate to call our helpline at 800-601-3889 (Who Answers?) to speak with one of our addiction counselors.